 In December 2021, she was invited to speak at a press conference hosted by U.S. House Speaker Nancy Pelosi about the ECE provisions in the Build Back Better social spending plan, sharing her difficult experience trying to secure adequate, affordable, high-quality care for her autistic four-year-old daughter during the pandemic.
 Through her work with the Maryland Association for the Education of Young Children (MDAEYC), for which she has been president for the past two years, Lopez has testified before the Maryland Senate for better early care and education (ECE) policy and conducted training across the state.
 She has also presented at conferences of its parent organization, the National Association for the Education of Young Children (NAEYC) on such topics as public policy, equity, social justice, and peace.

 Throughout her advocacy work, Lopez has never shied away from speaking uncomfortable truths about ECE.
 That’s how she ended up speaking to Politico for a piece on the impact of public pre-K programs on private child care homes and centers.
-Lopez was candid about the unintended consequences of universal pre-K programs, such as the one recently enacted in California: they drain talent from private programs.
+Lopez was candid about the unintended consequences of universal pre-K programs, such as the one recently enacted in California: they drain talent from community-based programs.

 “I don’t think I’m a loose cannon, but I will speak the truth, even when unpopular, because I believe it’s essential to truly create change,” said Lopez.
 After 20 years of working in the field and witnessing limited progress on closing persistent opportunity gaps among young children, Lopez believes that radical transformation through systems change is needed, and she’s not afraid to say so.